A topic from the subject of Analysis in Chemistry.

 Overview

-Analytical ultracentrifugation (AUC) is a powerful analytical technique that uses high centrifugal force to separate and characterize macromolecules and particles in solution.
+Analytical ultracentrifugation (AUC) is a powerful analytical technique used to characterize macromolecules and particles in solution.
+It employs high centrifugal force to separate components based on their sedimentation properties, providing detailed information about their physical and chemical characteristics.

 Main Concepts